Vegan Peanut Butter Cup Protein Shake

 I usually make it a bit thinner so there’s more of it, then still eat it with a spoon.
 I love making my protein shakes into smoothie bowls and digging into them with a spoon.
 Smoothie bowls are also the perfect vessel for peanut butter cup toppings!
 Ahem, chopped up vegan chocolate peanut cups.
 However, If I’m taking it on the road, I’ll add a bit more liquid so it’s drinkable.
 Both ways are crazy delicious.

 Frozen bananas are the key to the creamiest, thickest, most amazing smoothies.
-I always make sure to have a container of frozen bananas on standby.
-Buy a extra bananas each week and if you don’t get to them, toss the extras in the freezer.
-Just make sure you peel them first!
+I always make sure to have a container of frozen bananas on hand.
+I buy extra bananas each week so my freezer is always stocked Just make sure you peel them before freezing.
 Don’t skip the frozen banana in this recipe for best results.
-(You can use a regular banana if you want but it’s just not the same!)

 I’m in love with this smoothie!
 The flavour is seriously so amazing, just like a Reese Peanut Butter Cup!
 You only need a few simple ingredients to make it.
 Toss ’em all in a blender, blend until ultra-smooth and creamy.
 Drink it all up.
 You won’t regret it.
 In fact, you’ll be drinking this one on repeat.
 That’s a promise.